dreamportdev/Osdev-Notes/02_Architecture/06_ACPITables.md

 ```
 * The second part is the table itself, every SDT has its own table

+It's important to note that hte `Length` field contains the size of the table, header included.

 #### RSDT vs XSDT

 These 2 tables have the same purpose and are mutually exclusive.
 If the latter exists, the former is to be ignored, otherwise use the former.